HarryXu497/deca-vbc-extension/README.md

-# deca vbc percentage extension
+# DECA VBC percentage extension

 Displays the percentage of each team in the DECA VBC standings relative to the top team.